o11y-weekly/o11y-weekly.github.io/2024-01-XX_GrafanaLab_demo/README.md

 No sampling is just a waste of resource since only errors and latencies are important.

 Tail sampling has been setup with [opentelemetry collector contrib](https://github.com/open-telemetry/opentelemetry-collector-contrib) in this [demo](./demo/otelcontribcol/pipeline.gateway.yml).

 Again, when tracing error, it become important to avoid tracing 4XX errors when it is not useful or important.

+Pay close attention that introducing a [Gateway](https://opentelemetry.io/docs/collector/deployment/gateway/) comes with [trade-offs](https://opentelemetry.io/docs/collector/deployment/gateway/#tradeoffs).

+Temporary putting the sampling at 100% if it does not impact the bill or the observability backend is just ok.

 ## Instrumentations
 A dedicated [post section](../2023-11-30_What_is_OpenTelemetry/README.md#instrumentation) has been introduced during the [last post](../2023-11-30_What_is_OpenTelemetry/README.md#instrumentation).